flora-concise/macs-30100-police-proj-cleaned/README.md

 # macs-30100-police-proj
 Group project: Felix, Mengmeng, Anita, River

 This is the data and code for our MACS 30100 group project.
-Our group project is a regression task predicting the clustering of police homicides based on demographic variables in large cities.
+Our group project is a classification task predicting police homicide based on demographic variables in large cities.

 folders:
  - california_shapefiles: shapefiles for california census tracts